 CVWD is now accepting applications for golf course turf rebates of up to $105,000, thanks to a recently received state grant.
 Read the application

 and program guidelines for eligibility requirements and additional information.
 Applications

 will be accepted from Jan.
 2 until Feb.
 27.

 Statewide Drought: Mandatory water-use restrictions now in effect

 Join our efforts to save our water and reduce demand on the aquifer.
 To help combat California’s drought, CVWD has adopted mandatory water-use restrictions.
 For a list of new restrictions, view our water-use restrictions fact sheet

 Visit our conservation page for tools and resources to help reduce water use, including the drought watering guide.
 Help your community by reporting water waste.
+Learn about new laws affecting homeowner associations.
 Visit www.saveourh2o.org for statewide information about the drought.